juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 * Host directories (`hostPath`) are easy to use.
 Cache data is stored directly on local cache disks, so observation and management are fairly straightforward.
 However, if Mount Pods (with application Pods) get scheduled to different nodes, all cache content will be lost, leaving residual data that might need to be cleaned up in this process (read sections below on cache cleanup).
 If you have no special requirements on isolation or data locality, use this method.
 * If all worker nodes are used to run JuiceFS Mount Pods, and they host similar cache content (similar situation if you use distributed caching), Pod migration is not really a problem, and you can still use host directories for cache storage.
 * When using a PVC for cache storage, different JuiceFS PVs can isolate cache data.
 If the Mount Pod is migrated to another node, the PVC reference remains the same.
 This ensures that the cache is unaffected.
-* Generic ephemeral volumes provide per-Pod cache isolation with dynamically provisioned storage (e.g. EBS).
+* Generic ephemeral volumes provide per-Pod cache isolation with dynamically provisioned storage (e.g., EBS).
 Each Mount Pod gets its own volume that is automatically created and cleaned up.
 This is ideal for multi-tenant or dynamic environments where pre-creating PVCs is impractical.

 ## Using host path (`hostPath`) {#cache-settings}

-By default, CSI Driver uses the standard JuiceFS Client cache directory `/var/jfsCache` on the host, if you intend to use data disk as cache storage, make sure the correct path is configured, otherwise cache can drain the system disk.
+By default, CSI Driver uses the standard JuiceFS Client cache directory `/var/jfsCache` on the host.
+If you intend to use a data disk as cache storage, make sure the correct path is configured, otherwise cache can drain the system disk.

 Specify `--cache-dir` in mount options, preferably in ConfigMap, and then CSI Driver will handle the mounts accordingly: